 We’re living in a revolutionary time.
 The world is getting smaller and smaller every day.
-Email, social networks, blog, videos, audio and all sorts of other media are bringing us closer together every day.
+Email, social networks, blogs, videos, audio, and all sorts of other media are bringing us closer together every day.

-As a result of every person now can start a company from the comfort of their couch and become successful.
-But this also means because the playing field is levelled more and more people are taking the plunge and want to start their company.
+As a result every person now can start a company from the comfort of their couch and become successful.
+But this also means because the playing field is leveled more and more people are taking the plunge and want to start their company.

-Everything and every one is getting connected.
-And because of all of this, there are also more and more advertising and marketing messages flooding into out lives.
+Everything and everyone is getting connected.
+And because of all of this, there are also more and more advertising and marketing messages flooding into our lives.

-To stay relevant in this overly connected world, content became the key to attract and engage your potential audience.
+To stay relevant in this overly connected world, content became the key to attracting and engaging your potential audience.
 It is the driver of attention.
 For a consumer to get excited about something, to be compelled by something, it comes down to attention.

 Attention is the glue that sticks everything together and keeps the funnel moving.
-But while every business tries to finds its niche in this connected world.
-While everyone is trying to create their content marketing strategy, the lower barrier of entrance makes the grabbing of your ideal consumer’s attention more difficult than ever.
+But while every business tries to find its niche in this connected world.
+While everyone is trying to create their content marketing strategy, the lower barrier of entry makes the grabbing of your ideal consumer’s attention more difficult than ever.

-After all, it is about bringing in more traffic, putting more users at the top of the conversion funnel and turning them into the customer.
+After all, it is about bringing in more traffic, putting more users at the top of the conversion funnel, and turning them into a customer.

 In today’s blog post, we’re going to dive into Growth Hacking and see how this can help you step up your Content Marketing game.
 But before we start, let’s first have a deeper look into Growth Hacking.